Boosting galactic outflows with enhanced resolution: Energetics of better-resolved outflows

 To better visualize these changes, Figure~\ref{fig:prhos} shows the temperature-density (top) and pressure-density (bottom) two-dimensional phase diagrams of the same gas as in Figure~\ref{fig:trhospdfs}, recovering the broad features identified in the one-dimensional PDFs (top, annotated).

-With increasing resolution (towards the right), the low-density gas ($\rho \leq 10^{-2} \, \cmcube$) is better sampled, generating a larger and smoother scatter in pressure and temperatures for a given density.
+With increasing resolution (towards the right), the low-density gas ($\rho \leq 10^{-2} \, \mppercmcube$) is better sampled, generating a larger and smoother scatter in pressure and temperatures for a given density.
 This low-density gas also has a visibly cooler tail (top right), which we check arises from better-resolved ionized cavities following SNe explosions.
 These cavities cool from adiabatic expansion in a regime of inefficient recombination, preventing rapid heating from the UV background (see also \citealt{McQuinn2016} for a similar argument driving the temperature-density relation of the IGM).

-The dense gas ($\rho \geq 10^{-1} \, \cmcube$) cools more efficiently below $10^4\, \K$ with increasing resolution (top right), generating a more extended scatter in temperatures and pressures and a more pronounced `knee' in an otherwise tightly linear pressure track (bottom right).
-Such inflection point in the pressure-density diagram and extended scatter in gas pressures at a given density are key indicators of multiphase structure, best theorized in the ISM (e.g. \citealt{McKee1977}).
+The dense gas ($\rho \geq 10^{-1} \, \mppercmcube$) cools more efficiently below $10^4\, \K$ with increasing resolution (top right), generating a more extended scatter in temperatures and starting to generate two distinct pressure tracks.

-Our results corroborate the physical picture in which the cooling length of diffuse outflowing gas from galaxies is under-resolved with traditional simulations (Figure~\ref{fig:examplecoolinglength} and Section~\ref{sec:intro}), stemming the development of multiphase galactic outflows.
-Improving resolution in the outflowing gas significantly helps alleviate this issue, yielding a more prominent cold and dense phase, but also a more prominent hotter and diffuse phase as we avoid over-mixing and over-cooling SN-driven expanding superbubbles.
-Both of these components are particularly important for galactic-scale feedback, as the cold-to-warm phase is expected to be significantly mass loaded, while the hot phase can deposit energy in the surrounding diffuse CGM.
+Our results corroborate the physical picture in which the cooling length of diffuse outflowing gas from galaxies is under-resolved with traditional simulations (Figure~\ref{fig:examplecoolinglength} and Section~\ref{sec:intro}), hampering the development of multiphase galactic outflows.
+Improving resolution in the outflowing gas significantly helps alleviate this issue, yielding a more prominent colder and denser phase, but also a more prominent hotter and diffuse phase as we avoid over-mixing and over-cooling SN-driven expanding superbubbles.
+Both of these components are particularly important for galactic-scale feedback, as the cold-to-warm phase is expected to be significantly mass loaded, while the hot phase deposit energy in the surrounding diffuse CGM.
 We quantify the change in energetics of each of these gas phases in the next Section to gain better insights into these aspects.